fsaresh/fsaresh.github.io/content/projects/portfolio-fsaresh-com/index.md

 I tried a site called [Zyro](https://www.zyro.com) but it felt too abstract and once again, I didn't have the degree of customization I really wanted in there.
 Plus, doing things visually instead of using programmatic templates got frustrating after a while.
 I had to redo the same customizations on every new blog post!

-I also tried a few other static site generators like [Jekyll](https://jekyllrb.com/), but each one felt like learning a whole new toolset instead of a set-it-up-once thing where I could write Markdown from then on.
+I also tried a few other static site generators like [Jekyll](https://jekyllrb.com/), but each one felt like learning a whole new toolset instead of a set-it-up-once thing with proper theming and customization.

 I recently also tried Pynecone/Reflex to build a whole site and discovered I don't enjoy frontend work nearly enough to commit to building a whole website.